 The option --fulllist does not show files in the deleted items bin.
 To include both deleted and not deleted files, use --journal-changelog.

 Consider the following example of searching for a particular file.

-Quit SpiderOak and confirm that all SpiderOak processes have been shut down.
+Quit SpiderOak One and confirm that all SpiderOak One processes have been shut down.
 Open a command prompt or terminal window, and run:

-This command lists all folders and files stored on device number D (replacing D with the desired device's number obtained earlier).
+This command lists all folders and files stored on device number D. Note that you will have to replace D with the desired device's number obtained earlier.
 The list will be long, so the output is redirected to a text file that will be placed on the desktop of the current user.
 Expect this command to take a while to run and to consume considerable resources as it does so.